 Indeterminate tomatoes are usually vining-types.
 These are the ones you want if you plan to grow them vertically in one square of your SFG.
 If you plan to grow them one per square, you’ll want to learn proper pruning and suckering.
 Suggestion: Even though you can successfully plant tomatoes one per square, we suggest you plant them in every other square and plant a lower plant between them.
 Great ideas are basil, chives and other herbs that go great when eating your tomatoes.

 When looking for disease-resistant tomato varieties, we won’t be able to go into what each of them is, so you’ll have to research that yourself.
-(KATIE: or do you think there should be another article on tomato diseases down the road?)
 The time to learn about tomato disease problems is before you order your seed.

 Your extension service should be able to give you more information on tomato diseases common in your area, but look for these abbreviations in the catalogs: